Copper Dome (Cu/Au/Ag)

 A number of important characteristics of Copper Dome indicate the potential for the project to grow:

-• There are substantial zones of visible mineralisation which have not been assayed
+• There are substantial zones of visible mineralisation at surface which have not been sampled

 • Rockfire’s modelling is the first evaluation using 3-D computer modelling and data analysis